 What do I need to operate a boat in Ontario?

-If your boat is not owned outright your lender will require you to have insurance on it.
-In order to drive a boat, you must have a Pleasure Craft Operators Card (PCOC) Inc. Any boat insurance policy will not accept claims if the operator of the boat does not have their PCOC.
+If your boat is not owned outright, your lender will require you to insure it.
+Additionally, in order to operate a boat you must have a Pleasure Craft Operators Card (PCOC).
+A boat insurance claim will not be accepted if the operator of the boat does not have their PCOC.

-Will cover your PWC for acts of vandalism, theft, collision, fire, lightning, storm or vermin damage
+Covers your PWC for acts of vandalism, theft, collision, fire, lightning, storm or vermin damage.

-In the event that your vessel sinks, leaks or spills foreign fluids as a result of an accident, you are insured for the necessary clean up or damages caused.
+In the event that your vessel sinks, leaks, or spills foreign fluids as a result of an accident, you are insured for the necessary clean up/damages.

 Uninsured Boater Insurance

-If your boat is an accident with another boat, and that boater does not have their own insurance; you will be covered.
+If your boat is an accident with another boat that is uninsured, you will be covered.

 Ingestion of Motor Insurance

 If your boat motor ingests an object (such as a rope or weeds) that causes the motor to stop working, you will be covered under this policy.